emineozsahin/Bioinformatics/README.md

 # Package management
-There are several packages managers such as pip, homebrew, apt-get, CRAN, CPAN and Bioconductor.
+There are several package managers such as pip, homebrew, apt-get, CRAN, CPAN and Bioconductor.
 [Conda](https://bioconda.github.io/tutorials/gcb2020.html#what-exactly-is-conda) is a combination of other package managers.
 [Bioconda](https://bioconda.github.io/index.html) is a channel for bioinformatics tools found in conda.
 [Biopython](https://biopython.org/wiki/Packages) can be installed via conda.
 #### [Biopython Tutorial and Cookbook](http://biopython.org/DIST/docs/tutorial/Tutorial.html)

 # Reproducible workflow